-The most obvious explanation for within-metabolicpathways correlated gene loss is epistatic interactions.
-Perhaps the most illustrative example is that of the most commonly lost pathways in Blattabacterium, which is involved in sulfur assimilation and composed of seven genes, each of which was lost between 17 and 19 times independently following almost identical loss pattern (supplementary table S3, data S1, orthologous genes 55, 58, 313, 315, 318, 320, Supplementary Material online).
-The only differences among genes were for the Blattabacterium strains of three cockroach species, Periplaneta americana, Protagonista lugubris, and Paratemnopteryx sp., in which each strain retained three of the seven genes, and some pseudogenes, indicating a recent loss of the sulfur pathway in the Blattabacterium strains of these species.
+The most obvious explanation for within-metabolic-pathways correlated gene loss is epistatic interactions.
+Perhaps the most illustrative example is that of the most commonly lost pathways in Blattabacterium, which is involved in sulphur assimilation and composed of seven genes, each of which was lost between 17 and 19 times independently following almost identical loss pattern (Table S3, Data S1, orthologous genes 55, 58, 313, 315, 318, 320).
+The only differences among genes were for the Blattabacterium strains of three cockroach species, Periplaneta americana, Protagonista lugubris and Paratemnopteryx sp., in which each strain retained three of the seven genes, and some pseudogenes, indicating a recent loss of the sulphur pathway in the Blattabacterium strains of these species.
 These two examples are mirrored by several other pathways, such as the tryptophan biosynthetic pathway or the TCA cycle pathway, indicating that disrupted pathways are often lost as a whole.
-However, some disrupted pathways might remain functional, compensated by genes from the host, as is the case in psyllids and their Carsonella endosymbionts (Sloan et al. 2014), or by genes of cosymbionts, as in the tripartite association between the mealybug and its two symbionts, Tremblaya and Moranella (Husnik and McCutcheon 2016).
+However, some disrupted pathways might remain functional, compensated by genes from the host, as is the case in psyllids and their Carsonella endosymbionts (Sloan et al. 2014), or by genes of co-symbionts, as in the tripartite association between the mealybug and its two symbionts, Tremblaya and Moranella (Husnik and McCutcheon 2016).

-Overall, our results provide support to the "domino-effect" theory, which posits that epistatic interactions among genes contribute to gene loss (Dagan et al. 2006; Martínez-Cano et al. 2018).
+Overall, our results provide support to the 'domino-effect' theory, which posits that epistatic interactions among genes contribute to gene loss (Dagan et al. 2006; Martínez-Cano et al. 2018).
 The clearest evidences of correlated gene loss were for genes composing metabolic pathways.